camunda/camunda/zeebe/docs/rolling_updates.md

 ## Breaking Changes

-To support rolling updates, we have to ensure that all patch version of the previous or current minor are compatible with the development version.
+To support rolling updates, we have to ensure that all patch versions of the previous or current minor are compatible with the development version.

 ### Network